umich-dbgroup/templar/data/mas/README.md

 https://s3.amazonaws.com/umich-dbgroup/cjbaik/tb-nalir/mas.sql

-After executing this dataset, you might need to execute `setup_mas.sql` to make the database work on the NaLIR dataset.
+After loading this dataset into your database, you might need to execute `setup_mas.sql` to make the database work on the NaLIR dataset.

-## Queries

-* `easy_queries.txt` - contains tab-separated NLQ/SQL queries for the "easy" portion of the MAS dataset
-* `easy_queries_sql.txt` - contains the SQL queries for the "easy" portion of the MAS dataset
-* ...